-Gov. Jay Inslee retracts requirement that diners provide contact info to be able to dine at restaurants in Phase 2
+Gov. Jay Inslee retracts requirement that diners provide contact info when restaurants reopen

 Many restaurant owners were also skeptical of the requirement.

-Eric Banh who owns the critically acclaimed Ba Bar and Monsoon restaurants, worried that his staff will have to deal with contentious customers who refuse to disclose personal data or who might turn belligerent if the host logs their visits.
-Likewise, in Skamania County, which has already been given the green light to move to Phase 2 and reopen their dining rooms, not all restaurants have jumped on board, saying they worry over the public backlash of asking diners for their personnel data on behalf of the government.
+Eric Banh who owns the critically acclaimed Ba Bar and Monsoon restaurants, worried that his staff would have to deal with customers who refuse to disclose personal data or who might turn belligerent if the host logs their visits.
+Likewise, in Skamania County, which has already been given the green light to move to the second phase and reopen their dining rooms, not all restaurants jumped on board, saying they worried about backlash.

-To quell those fears, Inslee issued a statement Friday night to assure the public that their personal info will no longer be required as a stipulation to dine in a restaurant.
+To quell those fears, Inslee issued the statement Friday night to assure the public that their personal info will no longer be required as a stipulation to dine in a restaurant.

 “I am no longer requiring customers to provide a business with contact information, and businesses should not condition service on a customer’s unwillingness to do so,” Inslee said in the statement.
-“Businesses are still obligated to maintain a customer log of those who voluntarily provide their information.”

-The restaurant industry has been one of the hardest hit by the coronavirus pandemic, with more than 120,000 hospitality workers filing for unemployment benefits statewide — that’s about 13% of workers across all occupations who filed claims with the Employment Security Department (ESD), according to the Washington Hospitality Association.
+The restaurant industry has been one of the hardest hit by the coronavirus pandemic, with more than 120,000 hospitality workers filing for unemployment benefits statewide, according to the Washington Hospitality Association.

-The restaurant industry, especially in Western Washington, is a major economic engine.
-In King County alone, restaurants and bars accounted for 105,600 jobs and $6.3 billion in taxable revenues in 2019, according to King County’s Office of Economic and Financial Analysis.
+In Western Washington, the restaurant industry is a major economic engine.
+In King County alone, restaurants and bars accounted for 105,600 jobs and $6.3 billion in taxable revenues in 2019, according to King County.

 A Seattle Times analysis of data from the state Employment Security Department (ESD) found that nearly every bartender in the state has filed for unemployment.